 9. Nashville, Tenn.

 Living out your golden years in the Music City promises to deliver both fun and financial security.
 In addition, the amount of seniors living below the poverty level in Nashville has declined by nine percent over the past five years.
-Tennessee is also one of the top states where $1 million in retirement will last you the longest.

 10. Wichita, Kan.